foundersandcoders/ws-github-api/notes.md

 However, if this all proves to be too challenging then the priority is that students can at least get through task 1!

 Students should prepare to give a quick team / pair presentation at the end, where they report back to the group on interesting things they have learnt.

+A working solution is on [GitHub pages](https://emilyb7.github.io/workshop-APIs/). **Students,** don't look at the code until you've attempted your own version!